laila12399/lailascoaching/content/studies-exposing-perfectionism.md

 **Generally, popular associations with perfectionisms are inconsistent with the true effects indicated by research.**

-It has often been an ‘in-joke’ that an interviewer asks a candidate ‘do you have any weaknesses’ and the interviewee responds ‘yes, I’m a perfectionist’.
+It has often been an ‘in-joke’ that an interviewer asks a candidate ‘do you have any weaknesses’ and the interviewee responds ‘Only that I’m a perfectionist’.
 The point being that the interviewee thinks that being a perfectionist is an admirable trait.
 In actuality, perfectionism shows to have quite contrasting effects.

 Here are some research results that demonstrate impacts of perfectionistic behaviour.